bollu/bollu.github.io/README.md

 # Writing rebuttals, Tobias style

 - Writing rebuttals, key take-aways:
-- Make your headings for all reviewers a sentence
+- Make your headings for reviewers who are seeing your rebuttal projected on a screen to defend your paper.
 - Don't write in Q?A style
 - Write as a paragraph, where we write the strong answer first, and then point back to the question.
 - Use subclause to indicate that sentence is unfinished.
 Eg: the bug in our compiler has been fixed (bad!).
   The reader may see "the bug in our compiler..." and conclude something crazy.
   Ratther, we should write "While there was a bug in our compiler, we fixed it ...".
 The `While` makes it clear

 # LCS DP: The speedup is from filtration